-Fire suppression at the East Bay Regional Parks is predominately on wildland fires, but also includes vehicle and structure fires.
-In many events one type of fire can lead to the other or they all happen simultaneously.
+Fire suppression at the East Bay Regional Parks is predominately on wildland fires but also includes vehicle and structure fires.
+In many events, one type of fire can lead to another, or they all happen simultaneously.
 Due to the various types and nature of fires, the response to each fire is also different.

-EPRPD fire engines and water tenders work with firefighting aircraft, hand crews from CAL FIRE and other local resources to protect the wildland-urban interface areas of the District where residential development meets with open space, as well as fires in the more remote, natural wilderness areas of the Park District.
+EPRPD fire engines and water tenders work with firefighting aircraft, hand crews, and other local resources to protect the Park District.
+Fires can occur in wildland-urban interface areas where residential development meets with open space, as well as in the more remote, natural wilderness areas of the Park District.

 Emergency Medical Services

 The East Bay Regional Park District Fire Department provides Basic Life Support services to park visitors in Alameda and Contra Costa Counties.
-Because firefighters are often first to respond to any emergency, it is critical that they be able to respond in the event of a medical emergency.
+Firefighters are trained to use defibrillators, and resuscitation equipment, and provide basic trauma support.
+This training prepares firefighters to respond to any medical emergency they may encounter in performing their duties as an EBRPD Firefighter.